FutureElectronicsInc/stm-nucleo-demo/README.md

 2. In the IBM Bluemix create “Internet of Things Platform Starter” application which based on the “IBM Watson IoT platform”.
    By default it is creating DevOps IBM Bluemix service and the instance to access to the Node-Red Javascript editor.

-3. Into the Node-Red Javascript editor necessary to import "dev-kits-st-nucleo-dashboard-0.2.json" file content and deploy.
+3. It is necessary to import into the Node-Red Javascript editor the "dev-kits-st-nucleo-dashboard-0.2.json" file content and deploy it.

-The “Analyses” block used to accumulate and generate statistics and then transmit the aggregated data to the Web server through the web sockets.
+The “Analyses” block used to accumulate and generate statistics and then to transmit the aggregated data to the Web server through the web sockets.
 In order to accumulate and get the average for a period of time the “aggregator” node was added to the list of the nodes in the Node Red editor.
 It was included from the IBM Bluemix DevOps services.